Best-response dynamics, playing sequences, and convergence to equilibrium in random games: Introduction

 \section{Introduction}

 The best-response dynamic is a ubiquitous iterative game-playing process in which, at each time step, players myopically select actions that are a best-response to the actions last chosen by all other players.
 The literature at large has established the equilibrium convergence properties of the best-response dynamic in games with specific payoff structures; particularly in potential games \citep{monderer1996potential}, but also in weakly acyclic games \citep{fabrikant2013structure}, aggregative games \citep{dindovs2006better}, and quasi-acyclic games \citep{friedman2001learning,takahashi2002pure}.
-But such games constitute a small fraction of all possible games, so known results are restricted to rather special cases.
+So known results are restricted to special cases.
 The performance of the best-response dynamic in the class of \emph{all} games remains to be established.
 In this paper, we consider the question of whether the best-response dynamic converges to a pure Nash equilibrium in a small or large fraction of all possible normal-form games.